Symmetry meets AI: The Physics template

 Hoping that a CNN would perform better than our eye at distinguishing between PCAs coming from FCNNs trained on different symmetry classes, we then turn to Part 2 of our workflow, which is to train a single CNN to classify hundreds of PCAs.
 If the CNN succeeds, it means that there is a common pattern in the various PCAs produced by FCNNs trained on different decoy tasks belonging to the same symmetry class.
 We would therefore conclude that the FCNNs have encoded some information about the symmetry class of the problem it has been learning.

-For this image classification tasks, we actually perform transfer learning using the {\tt fastai} package~\cite{fastai}.
-From a training sample of 1240 PCAs, and using ResNet18~\cite{resnet18}, we achieve a validation error of $27\%$ on the 5-class problem and 5-20\% for the non-symmetry versus one symmetry binary problem.
+Looking for a good accuracy in our image classification task, we perform transfer learning using a Resnet network, but select the smallest one (i.e. ResNet18~\cite{resnet18}) for speed, as implemented in the {\tt fastai} package~\cite{fastai}.
+From a training sample of 1240 PCAs, we achieve a validation accuracy of $73\%$ on the 5-class problem, and an 80\%-95\% error for each of the four different binary problems of identifying the presence or absence of each symmetry separately.

-We checked how our results were affected by varying the hyperparameters of the FCNN, in particular as they allow a more precise or looser fit (overfitting is not a real concern here, as we have not introduced noise in the binary classification problem, and are not looking for the FCNNs to generalize).
-The most obvious issue is when the FCNNs do not perform well at their binary classification task, the CNN then has a hard time reaching a good accuracy.
-To solve this, it is enough to increase the number of layers, units per layer or training epochs (after performing the usual adjustments of batch size and learning rate).
+We checked how our results were affected by varying the hyperparameters of the FCNN, in particular as they allow a more precise or looser fit.
+The most obvious issue is when the FCNNs do not perform so well at their binary classification task: the CNN then has a hard time reaching a good accuracy.
+For instance, with the same hyperparameters, but only 100 epochs instead of 300, the FCNNs typically reach an accuracy below 99.8\% on the whole training plus validation dataset.
+CNNs trained on the resulting PCAs barely reach 60\% accuracy on the 5-class task.

-Perhaps less obvious is the fact that it is counterproductive to train the FCNNs until they learn their task perfectly: for instance, we have tried using the same architecture of 20 layers of 200 units, but in one case let all FCNNs train until they reached an average error rate below 1/10000, i.e. so small that most of them did not make a single mistake in their binary classification task (involving several thousands of points).
-The CNN trained on the resulting PCAs does not manage to reach the same accuracy, presumably because the FCNN has learned every single detail of the potential instead of relying on simplifying assumptions such as the symmetry.
+Perhaps less obvious is the fact that it is counterproductive to train the FCNNs until they learn their task perfectly: we have tested this by training FCNNs with the same hyperparameters (including in particular 300 epochs), but without defining a validation set.
+The best model is then selected by minimizing the (training) loss instead of the validation error as was the case before.
+Such models typically reach an average error rate below 1/10,000 on the whole dataset, i.e. so small that most of them did not make a single mistake in their binary classification task (involving several thousands of points).
+Here again, the CNNs trained on the resulting PCAs barely reach 60\% accuracy on the 5-class task, possibly because the FCNN has overfit to the location of the individual pixels that have been selected in the random-ssampling process instead of relying on simplifying assumptions such as the symmetry.